Who8MyLunch/WanderBits/work_log.md

   2. **Actions**: I really like the idea of having a fixed set of arguments for each action command.
 I can define a base `Action` class that implements basic action capabilities.
 Then create subclasses for each in-game action.
 In order to perform its work, the `Action` instance will need access to local in-game items.
 This could be done by searching through `Thing` instances, starting with the user `Thing`, and then other local `Things` for suitable matches to the argument list.

+  An `Action` makes stuff happen by manipulating in-game `Things` represented by the input arguments.
+An `Action` must be able to find the proper `Thing` instance(s) that are refered to by a given input argument.
+These `Things` must be in the local area and also be visible, otherwise the action cannot take place.
+For example, 'Take apple' may be interpreted as a task to be performed by an instance of `Take` (a subclass of `Action`).  `Take` could have a method such as `do_it()`, or `Take` itself be implement `__callable__` and thus be called directly with the input argument.
+In this case, then input was the word 'apple'.
+The `Take` action must be able to search the local area for an instance of `Thing` named 'apple'.
+Once found, `Take` would first ask the apple `Thing` to remove itself from its current container.
+Then the `Take` action would add the apple `Thing` to the user `Thing`'s container.

   3. **Things**: In-game content is to be represented by objects subclassed from a `Thing` base class.
 Items like an apple or a key could be represented by a `Thing`.
 But it gets better.
 A room could be a `Thing`, and even the user could be a `Thing`.
 A `Thing`-based object would know about concepts such as what other `Thing` is it inside of?
 A room, a box, or the user's pocket?
-The actof moving the user from one room to another would involve moving the user `Thing` over to the inside of the next room `Thing`.
+The act of moving the user from one room to another would involve moving the user `Thing` over to the inside of the next room `Thing`.
 The basic `Thing` class should handle stuff being inside of other stuff.
 This means a `Thing` must know about the sizes of `Things` and the size of its own insides.
 A `Thing` can be destroyed.
 The set of `Things` inside a `Thing` may or may not be visible to the nearby user.
 This allows for a box to be opened or closed.
 Only `Things` that are visible may serve as valid `Action` arguments.
 A `Thing` is able to describe its appearance when the user looks at it.

+  4. **Executive**:  All the stuff above needs to be attached to something and somewhere there needs to be an event loop running around.
+Right now I'm thinking there could be an `Executive` module that is the central place where everything comes together.
+It might be a simple module with a bunch of functions, or maybe it should be its own Class, perhaps yet another kind of `Thing`?
+This executive could also be responsible for reading text from the user, and then also printing responses back to the user.

 Saturday Morning
 ----------------